Khris Middleton NBA Playoffs Player Props: Bucks vs. Heat

 Khris Middleton Insights vs. the Heat

-- This season, he's accounted for 4.2% of his team's three-pointers made, averaging 1.5 per game.
+- Middleton's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Bucks rank 12th in possessions per game with 102.4.

-- Middleton's Bucks average 102.4 possessions per game, which ranks 12th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Conceding 109.8 points per contest, the Heat are the second-ranked team in the league defensively.

-- The Heat are the second-best defensive team in the league, giving up 109.8 points per game.
+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- In terms of assists, the Heat have given up 25.6 per contest, 14th in the NBA.
+- Looking at assists, the Heat are 14th in the NBA, conceding 25.6 per game.

-- The Heat are the 28th-ranked team in the league at allowing threes, giving up 13.1 made 3-pointers per contest.
+- In terms of 3-pointers, the Heat have conceded 13.1 makes per contest, 28th in the league.

 Khris Middleton vs. the Heat